docker/docs/content/desktop/extensions-sdk/quickstart.md

 >
 > NodeJS and Go are only required when you follow the quickstart guide to create an extension.
 It uses the `docker extension init` command to automatically generate boilerplate files.
 This command uses a template based on a ReactJS and Go application.

-In Docker Desktop settings, ensure you can install your extension being developed.
-In the Settings extensions tab, you might need to unselect "Allow only extensions distributed through the Docker Marketplace".
+In Docker Desktop settings, ensure you can install the extension you're developing.
+You may need to navigate to the **Extensions** tab in Docker Desktop settings and deselect **Allow only extensions distributed through the Docker Marketplace**.

 ## Step one: Set up your directory